a20351766/udo.1.4.0/docs/source/security_model.rst

 [WIP]

-Hyperledger Fabric allows for different organizations and participants in a common network to utilize their own certificate authority, and as a byproduct, implement varying cryptographic algorithms for signing/verifying/identity attestation.
+Hyperledger UDO allows for different organizations and participants in a common network to utilize their own certificate authority, and as a byproduct, implement varying cryptographic algorithms for signing/verifying/identity attestation.
 This is done through an MSP